Email is a force to be reckoned with for your business. A well-coordinated email campaign can quickly build momentum for your product or service.

 - Using your recipient’s name: Simply adding a name to your subject line or email can make a world of difference.
 Personalized subject lines can increase open rates by 50%.

 - Adding an emoji: In today’s text-based world, emotion is shown through those unique emoji characters we have at thumb’s reach.
 An emoji placed in your subject line or email makes a statement and catches your recipient’s eye.
-In fact, 56% of brands using emojis in their email subject line have a higher open rate.
+In fact, 56% of brands using emojis in their email subject line have a higher open rate with their email marketing efforts.

 - Adding a video: Adding a video to your email can increase your click rates by 300%.
 In this visual world, videos add another layer of personalization to your messages.